Litecoin has quickly risen from obscurity to become one of the world’s most popular, well-known and most valuable cryptocurrencies.

 Litecoin now has a full team of developers working on various aspects of the coin.
 A full list of the development team can be found here.

 For those of you interested in purchasing Litecoins, you’re in luck.
-Litecoin is one of the most popular cryptocurrencies out there and for that reason it is available on pretty much any crypto exchange.
+Litecoin is one of the most popular cryptocurrencies out there and it is available on pretty much any crypto exchange.

-Litecoins can be traded directly for your own fiat currencies (USD, Euro, etc…).
-This is in contrast with many currencies where the only way to buy is to first buy Bitcoin, and then exchange the Bitcoins to the coins you want.
-This makes it easier for the everyday person to buy.
+It’s easy to buy Litecoins as they can be traded directly for your own fiat currencies.
+This is in contrast with other cryptocurrencies where the only way to buy is to first buy Bitcoin, and then exchange the bitcoins to the coins you want.

-If you’re new to cryptocurrency investment and want to learn more about how to buy coins refer to “Investing in Cryptocurrency: A Beginner’s Guide”.
+If you’re new to cryptocurrency investment and want to learn more about how to buy coins, refer to “How to Buy Litecoin (LTC)”.

-There are various Litecoin wallets available, for free, for you to download to store your coins.
+There are various Litecoin wallets available for free that you can download to store your coins.
 Windows, Mac OS X, iOS, Linux, Android and Blackberry are all supported operating systems.
-In addition to these ‘standard’ wallets, Litecoin has a few other options such as Electrum LTC, LiteVault and LiteAddress.
+In addition to these “standard” wallets, Litecoin has a few other options such as Electrum LTC, LiteVault and LiteAddress.

 Electrum LTC is a lightweight wallet that doesn’t require you to sync to the network to use.
 Instead, all you need is a 12 word security password and you’re good to go!

 LiteVault is an online wallet which functions within your web browser utilizing in-browser cryptology.
 This allows you to access you coins from any computer.
 To protect your security, LiteVault never sees your private keys, keeping you safe from hackers.

 LiteAddress enables you to generate your own paper, vanity and brain wallets.

 Links to each wallet can be found on the Litecoin website.